 Filing a Complaint

-For complaints about dangerous, roaming, and/or noisy dogs, contact the NS SPCA via:
+For safety or noise concerns, contact the NS SPCA via:

 - Online Dog Bylaw Complaint Form